Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Performance Simulations

 We took into account that the COMCUBE-S satellites will be exposed to strong fluxes of electrons and protons trapped inside the inner Van Allen radiation belt when they will pass through the Earth's polar regions and the South Atlantic Anomaly (SAA).
 The particle flux can be so intense in these regions that the scientific data collection is generally turned off when a high-energy astronomy satellite passes through them, although some diagnostic data can still be recorded.

-To estimate in which regions the COMCUBE-S satellites will not be operational for gamma-ray sky monitoring, we used \footnote{See \url{https://ccmc.gsfc.nasa.gov/models/AE-8_AP-8_RADBELT~1.0}}, which have been shown to provide a fair estimate of fluxes measured with the Particle Monitor instrument on-board the BeppoSAX mission \citep{ripa2021}.
+To estimate in which regions the COMCUBE-S satellites will not be operational for gamma-ray sky monitoring, we used NASA's AP8min and AE8max models for trapped protons and electrons, respectively (see \url{https://ccmc.gsfc.nasa.gov/models/AE-8_AP-8_RADBELT~1.0}), which have been shown to provide a fair estimate of fluxes measured with the Particle Monitor instrument on-board the BeppoSAX mission \citep{ripa2021}.
 In the work of \citet{ripa2021}, the more recent IRENE (International Radiation Environment Near Earth) AP9 models were found to severely overestimate the measured fluxes for low inclination orbits.
 To determine the position of the non-observation zones, which changes over time, we simulated 90 days of polar orbit ($i = 90^\circ$) from 1 January 2030 with a sampling rate of 10 seconds.
-To find the zone boundaries, we adopted the integral flux limits $F_p(E_p > 1~{\rm MeV}) = 3$~cm$^{-2}$~s$^{-1}$ and $F_e(E_e > 1~{\rm MeV}) = 10$~cm$^{-2}$~s$^{-1}$, for protons and electrons respectively, which are about an order of magnitude above the mean particle fluxes outside the radiation belts.
+To find the zone boundaries, we adopted the integral flux limits $F_p~(E_p > 1~{\rm MeV}) = 3$~cm$^{-2}$~s$^{-1}$ and $F_e~(E_e > 1~{\rm MeV}) = 10$~cm$^{-2}$~s$^{-1}$, for protons and electrons respectively, which are about an order of magnitude above the mean particle fluxes outside the radiation belts.
 Simulated maps are shown in Figure~\ref{fig:non-operation} for satellites orbiting at 500~km altitude.
-The region of non-observation due to trapped protons (left panel) corresponds to the South Atlantic Anomaly, while that which is due to trapped electrons (right panel) also includes two wide bands near the poles.
+The region of non-observation due to trapped protons (left~panel) corresponds to the {SAA}, while that which is due to trapped electrons (right panel) also includes two wide bands near the poles.